 When a loved one dies, mourning is an essential step in the healing process.
 Counselors work with clients to validate the experience of grief, find strength and coping skills.

 While grief is very personal, there are many common experiences that accompany the death of a loved one.
 Talking with a counselor enables clients to learn more about the grief process and to identify particular areas of strength and support, as well as areas of potential growth.
 Group sessions provide the opportunity for people to meet others who are experiencing similar losses.
-2015 grief group sessions provide the opportunity for people to meet others who are experiencing similar losses.
-For 2015 grief group sessions click here.
+2015 grief group sessions for Hospice & Palliative CareCenter provide the opportunity for people to meet others who are experiencing similar losses.
+For Rowan Hospice & Palliative Care 2015 grief group sessions click here.

 At Hospice & Palliative CareCenter, we're here to help individuals and families navigate through grief in a way that is focused on coping and healing.